 Use a service like Have I been pwned or Hack Check to see if any of your email accounts have been compromised in a data breach.
 If so, change your passwords right away and maybe even close the accounts with the hacked websites.

 Fortunately, it’s possible to remove meaningful amounts of personal information from the internet.
 Here’s how to get started.

 #1 Remove Your Personal Information From Data Brokers

 Data brokers such as Whitepages, Mylife, Instantcheckmate and numerous others collect, sort, and distribute your personal information without your permission.
 Google shows “your” profiles on these sites in its search results.
 You can remove your personal information from data brokers, but this process can be cumbersome and complicated as each platform has its own opt-out procedure.
 According to our research, the average person is found on 46 data broker sites, making complete removal manually unrealistic for most people.

 If you decide to invest your time into the manual removal of your listings from data broker sites, we’ve created a comprehensive guide here.

 For many people, an automated approach to broker removal with OneRep is more programmatic.
 Here is what OneRep does:

-- Scans over 100 sites to find your profiles.
+- Scans 196 sites to find your profiles.
 See a complete list of sites we remove from here.